marko-singularity/elixir_weekend/ElixirWeekend/ClientApp/README.md

     have a build process for your assets, use your build's output directory.

     ?
 What do you want to use as your public directory? build ?
-Configure as a single-page app (rewrite all urls to /index.html)?
+Configure as a single-page p (rewrite all urls to /index.html)?
 Yes ✔  Wrote build/index.html

     i  Writing configuration info to firebase.json...